Rifqio/simple-rag-implementation/assets/employees/Jordan K. Bishop.md

 - **June 2023:** Salary Adjustment - $92,000 after performance review; adjustments made in consideration of recent struggles with adaptation.

 ## Other HR Notes
-- Jordan K. Bishop has been an integral part of club initiatives, including the Jasa Raharja Putera Code Reviews and Feedback Group, providing peer support.
+- Jordan K. Bishop has been an integral part of club initiatives, including the BPJS Kesehatan Code Reviews and Feedback Group, providing peer support.
 - Active participant in the company's Diversity and Inclusion committee, promoting a positive work culture.
-- Jordan has expressed interest in professional development courses, particularly those focused on modern web technologies, which are being considered for sponsorship by Jasa Raharja Putera.
+- Jordan has expressed interest in professional development courses, particularly those focused on modern web technologies, which are being considered for sponsorship by BPJS Kesehatan.
 - Engaged in a 6-month performance improvement plan as of August 2023, focusing on skill development and consistent performance monitoring.

-Jordan K. Bishop is a valued member of the Jasa Raharja Putera family, exhibiting a commitment to growth and development despite recent challenges.
+Jordan K. Bishop is a valued member of the BPJS Kesehatan family, exhibiting a commitment to growth and development despite recent challenges.